canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 .. code-block:: bash

-   sudo apt install ansible/bionic-updates
+   sudo apt install ansible/bionic-updates -y

-This command will install the latest free update for Ansible in Bionic, which doesn't have the updates we got from Pro.
+This command will install the last LTS update for Ansible in Bionic, which doesn't have the updates we got from Pro.
 Now, we can use this command again to see what happened: